Pilothouse-App/Pilothouse/README.md

 - Local WordPress sites are located in the `sites` directory.
 - The default WordPress username and password is `admin`/`password`.
 - To connect to a site's database using something like Sequel Pro, connect to `localhost` on the default MySQL port with the username `wordpress`, the password `wordpress`, and the directory of the local site you wish to connect to as the database name.
-- The first time you boot the system, the PHP containers will need to be built, which will take quite a bit of time.
-Subsequent boots will use the cached container, and will not need to be built each time.
 - To flush Memcached, run `docker-compose restart memcached`; to restart Nginx, after changing one of the nginx configuration files, run `docker-compose restart nginx`.
 - The Bash scripts have only been tested on macOS; your mileage on other OSes will vary.